3D Cartoon Face Generation with Controllable Expressions from a Single GAN Image: Method

-which is the same way as \cite{pan20202d}.
-Here $\tilde{\mathbf{I}}_{i}$ denotes the project sample, and $\Loss_{smooth}$ is defined in \cite{zhou2017unsupervised}, which minimizes the L1 norm of the second-order gradients for the predicted depth maps.
-Training one cycle of the above three steps is not enough to reconstruct the 3D shape with fine details, hence we repeat these three steps four times to refine the 3D reconstructed results \cite{pan20202d}.
+$\Loss_{smooth}$ is defined in \cite{zhou2017unsupervised}, which minimizes L1 norm of the second-order gradients for the predicted depth maps.
+Training one cycle of the above three steps is not enough to reconstruct the 3D shape with fine details, hence we repeat these three steps four times to refine the 3D reconstructed results.